-As a result of the offline production action, several H.264 video files with MP4 format wrapper and one metadata file will be generated, transferred to the DASH server, transcoded, and served in MPEG-DASH streamable format to be consumed by the end user's devices.
+As a result of the offline production action, several H.264/AVC video files with MP4 format wrapper and one metadata file will be generated, transferred to the DASH server, transcoded, and served in MPEG-DASH streamable format to be consumed by the end user's devices.
+Stream for the TV device can have audio multiplexed, however it is out of the main focus of the project.
 The user will need to run a dedicated player in order to display omnidirectional content on their HMD and/or tablet device as well as a directive view on a TV set.
 All components required to achieve the goals of Pilot 1 are depicted in Figure 4.